 Small, manageable steps are easier to stick with and help you build momentum over time.

-Vague goals like "I want to get fit" or "I want to be more productive" can make it hard to stay consistent because they lack direction.
-Instead, set clear, specific, and measurable goals.
+Vague goals like “I want to get fit” or “I want to be more productive” are hard to measure and even harder to stick to.
+Instead, set clear, specific, and actionable goals.

 For example:

-When you know exactly what you’re working toward, it’s easier to track your progress and stay motivated.
+When your goals are specific, it’s easier to track your progress and stay motivated.

 For example: